Surfer vs Gixo Quill: optimizer or content workspace?

 Direct publishing plus export keep the finish path inside the same product after the draft is approved.

-How do Gixo and Surfer SEO compare feature by feature?
+SEO tools comparison: how do Gixo Quill and Surfer SEO compare feature by feature?

 |---|---|---|